Primary

 Place two plates together with smooth sides facing out.
 Pinch them between your thumb and fingers—no palm contact allowed.
 Lift and hold at your side for time.
 Start with two 10lb plates and progress by adding plate thickness or hold duration.

-Want Plate Pinch in your program?
+See where Plate Pinch fits in your weekly plan

 Place two weight plates together with the smooth sides facing out.